punakha-suspension-bridge-the-complete-2024-guide-

 blog-images

-The best time to visit Punakha Suspension Bridge is between October and April, when the weather is dry, skies are clear, and views are breathtaking.
+The best time to visit Punakha Suspension Bridge is between October and April, when the weather is dry, the skies are clear, and the views are breathtaking.
 Spring brings blooming flowers and greenery, while autumn offers golden rice fields and mild temperatures.

-Avoid peak monsoon (June to August) as the river flows heavily, and the path can get slippery.
+Avoid the peak monsoon (June to August) as the river flows heavily, and the path can get slippery.
 Early mornings and late afternoons are perfect for photography since the light is softer.

-How to Reach Punakha Suspension Bridge?
+How to Reach Punakha Suspension Bridge

 blog-images